Jemoka/blag/content/posts/KBhi_tituba_essay_planning.md

 ### The Claim {#the-claim}

-The motive of birth and rebirth plays an important role in Maryse Condé's work _I, Tituba_.
+The motif of birth and rebirth plays an important role in Maryse Condé's work _I, Tituba_.
 Despite Tituba's own failed attempt at controlling the (re)birth of herself and others to better their fate in history, Condé offers Tituba a renewed empowerment in birth by both illustrating her "rebirth" and providing her a chance to elect a descendant she wasn't originally able to bear.